MP 18: History

 The MP 18 is often credited as the very first submachine gun, as some sources discount the Villar Perosa, on account that it was originally fielded as a light support weapon on a mount.
 Whether the MP 18 was actually the first submachine gun is debated.

-In October 1915 the Austro-Hungarian Standschützen-Battalionen trialed a submachine gun chambered in the 8x18mm Roth cartridge, known as the Maschinengewehr Hellriegel.
+In October 1915 the Austro-Hungarian Standschützen-Battalionen trialed a submachine gun chambered in the 9x23mm Steyr cartridge, known as the Maschinengewehr Hellriegel.
 This was tested as both a support weapon fired from a prone position, and an assault weapon fired from the hip.
 In late 1916, the Military Aviation Corps of the Italian Army created the first official demand for a submachine gun when they requested the development of a single-barreled Villar Perosa with a detachable stock, which was made in early 1917 and later adopted as the Carabinetta Automatica OVP, with 500 being issued to observation crews.
 The designer of the Villar Perosa, Colonel Bethel-Abiel Revelli, had already conceived the principles of the submachine gun in September 1915, when he wrote that his gun could be converted to a single-barreled version that "may be mounted in the manner of a rifle so that it may be fired from the shoulder".

 It remains a matter of controversy as to whether he made a weapon matching this description, but it is proven that the MP 18/I was merely one of many submachine gun concepts that were developed at the time, and that it cannot be referred to with any certainty as the first.
 The MP 18/I was the first mass-produced submachine gun to see extensive use in an infantry assault role in warfare.